Hardik5247/InternalSmallHackathons/Scener-Memer/Scene.md

-An application that takes an image as an input, extracts its features using scene detection and returns a GIF based on it
+An application that takes an image as an input, extracts its features using scene detection and returns a GIF based on it.

+Developed by - Jitesh Jain
+	       Hardik Thami